Youssef-Yaser/SQL-Data-Warehouse-First-Project/README.md

 ---
 ## 🌟 About Me

-👨‍💻 Youssef Yaser
-Hi!
-I’m Youssef Yaser, a Computer Science student at the Faculty of Computers and Information – Fayoum University (Egypt).
+👨‍💻 I’m Youssef Yaser , a Computer Science student at the Faculty of Computers and Information – Fayoum University (Egypt).
 I’m passionate about data engineering, databases, and cloud technologies, and I’m building real-world projects to strengthen my skills and launch my career in data engineering.

 📍 Location: 6th of October City, Egypt